RobayetFerdous/InnDirector/README.md

-#need to add
+#need to add or update
-- gender & time in customer info get from user
-- room status & bed type info get from user
+- update room status from database